 Monitoring the school’s emergency policy and procedures (Critical Incident Management Plan);

-SCHOOL IMPROVEMENT ( (Standards, Progress and Achievement, Appraisal Targets, Personal Development, Behavior and Welfare)
+SCHOOL IMPROVEMENT (as part of the LGB Terms of reference) (Standards, Progress and Achievement, Appraisal Targets, Personal Development, Behavior and Welfare)

 This element of the LGB meeting will have assigned to it appropriate members of the SLT to advise it on aspects of its remit.
 Other members of staff responsible for specific areas may be asked to attend meetings to discuss with, report to or advise the team on issues pertinent to their roles within the school.
 Staff attendees will not have voting rights.
-Remit: To monitor the annual evaluation of pupil achievement by
+Remit: To monitor the annual evaluation of pupil achievement by analyzing

 how well students make progress relative to their starting points and targets